docudevs/docs/docs/reference/cli-reference.md

 ## Output Format

-All CLI commands return JSON-formatted output that can be parsed by other tools:
+Most CLI commands return JSON-formatted output that can be parsed by other tools.
+Commands that produce binary content (for example `fill`) should be used with `--output` to write results to disk.

 ```bash
 # Save result to file